mechanical-dance/baka/README.md

 1. run main.py from your ide
 2. add the baka folder to your PYTHONPATH and run it from a terminal

-❗Note that at the moment, BAKA relies on Calibre being installed in its default location and works on Mac OSX
+❗Note that at the moment, BAKA relies on Calibre being installed in its default location and works on Mac OSX and Windows 10
 <hr>

 ### Dev roadmap: